teachingaway/teachingaway.github.io/trademark-basics.md

 ### International Trademark Applications

-The "Madrid Protocol" provides a fairly efficient mechanism for international trademark registrations.
+**Application Process.** The "Madrid Protocol" provides a fairly efficient mechanism for international trademark registrations.
 There are three main steps.
 First, we file a single international trademark application in the US Trademark Office.
 This application includes a list of foreign countries where we are looking for trademark protection, as well as a fee for each country.
 Second, The US Trademark Office forwards the application to the International Bureau (“IB”) of the World Intellectual Property Organization for review.
 Third, if approved, the IB forwards the application to the trademark offices of every country listed in the original application.
 The process takes about 18 months from application to registration.

 **Cost.** The cost varies, but generally comes to around $3,000 in legal fees, plus filings fees (which vary by country).
 For example, the fee for filing in the EU, China, Japan and Mexico is about $3,000 (making the total fee around $6,000).